My HOME directory is full!#

 If your HOME directory (e.g. /home/username ) is full, then many software tools will break.
 To resolve this:

 1. Connect to a login node.
-See connect_to_M3_without_STRUDEL_desktop.
+See How to connect to M3 if I can’t use a STRUDEL desktop?.

 2. Verify you are over quota.
-See user_info.
+See The user_info command.

 3. Identify exactly which files/directories are using up your quota.
-See ncdu_description.
+See The ncdu command.

 4. Remove or move large files.
-See common_causes_of_disk_filling_up for advice here.
+See Common causes of your disk filling up for advice here.

 Important